JvanderStad/Utils/SourceTree/README.md

 # Create a pullrequest on Visual Studio Team Services (VSTS) from SourceTree #

+- Copy pr.bat and pr.ps1 to a folder on you machine

 - Create a custom action in SourceTree:

 ![Sample](Screenshot1.jpg)